 If unsure about any of these areas, a student should speak with a guidance counselor to uncover some qualities that one might have overlooked.
-For example, a student can become an online essay writer if he is good at writing and creative thinking.
-Taking interest in inventories or speaking with people in various fields could help in the decision-making process.
+For example, a student can become a writer if he is good at writing and creative thinking.
+Taking an interest in inventories or speaking with people in various fields could help in the decision-making process.

 A worker in a career that does not suit him anymore, or unemployed, may want to keep a running chronicle of how his needs have changed.

 Is making a lot of money still important?

 Does he still want to live a certain lifestyle anymore?

 What was important 30 years ago may be of no use today.
 Trying something different, taking up new hobbies, reading and studying, and asking questions of a career counselor are all useful aids in uncovering a possible delightful new career challenge.